free things to do in New York City

 Lecture | From Irish Exile to Welsh Celebrity: The Queer Self-Fashioning of the Ladies of Llangollen

 A lecture by Fiona Brideoake, Literature, American University.
-Lady Eleanor Butler and Miss Sarah Ponsonby eloped together from Kilkenny in 1778.
+Lady Eleanor Butler and Miss Sarah Ponsonby more eloped together from Kilkenny in 1778.
 They settled in the North Welsh village of Llangollen, their location on the road linking Dublin and London ensuring them a steady stream of prominent guests.
 Throughout their fifty-one years of domestic ‘retirement,’ Butler and Ponsonby were plagued by insinuations that their relationship was sexual.
 They responded by transforming their cottage into a Gothic mansion clad in local oak, masking their status as impecunious and sexually suspect exiles with a literal veneer of Welsh historicity.
 They established an extensive private library and located themselves within gentry and aristocratic networks of literary sociability, consolidating their affective alliances and distancing themselves from the charges of female social and sexual mobility associated with public circulating libraries.
 They cultivated friends including Edmund Burke; the Duke of Wellington; George Canning, and Robert Stewart, Viscount Castlereagh, drawing on Anglo-Irish social capital while asserting their enduring association with the picturesque Vale of Llangollen, this performative identity eventually reified by their designation as ‘the Ladies of Llangollen.’
-Accounts of their inscrutable intimacy circulated widely in print and epistolary form, rendering them among the most significant cultural celebrities of late-Georgian Britain.
+Accounts of their inscrutable intimacy circulated widely in print and epistolary form, rendering them among the most significant cultural celebrities of late-Georgian Britain. less

 New York City, NY; NYC